min2ha/ukwa-site/content/target/38766/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Ken Macintosh MSP – MSP for the West of Scotland region and Presiding Officer of the Scottish Parliament

 Ken MacIntosh is Scottish Labour and Co-operative Member of the Scottish Parliament for the West of Scotland region and Presiding Officer of the Scottish Parliament.